 - Exam and revision tips

-After the live phase, learners will progress on to the PMQ exam.
-The PMQ exam is typically scheduled the next working morning following the live phase.
+After the Live event, learners will progress on to the PMQ exam.
+The PMQ exam is typically scheduled the next working morning following the Live event.

-- The APM PMQ exam is a 3 hour, closed book examination
+- The APM PMQ exam is a 3 hour and 15 minute closed-book examination.

-- Learners must select and answer ten from sixteen questions.
+- Learners must select and answer 10 from 16 questions.

 - Examinations take place via APM’s qualification platform, Surpass and the remote invigilation is conducted by ProctorExam.